ukpets logo

 This applies to cats, dogs, and ferrets.
 Tattoos from any countries are valid provided that it was applied before the 3rd of July, 2011.
 It should also be visible.

 Check the microchip or tattoo number and make sure that it is similar to the one stated on your pet’s documentation.
-Keep in mind that that microchip should be administered before the rabies vaccination.
+Keep in mind that the microchip should be administered before the rabies vaccination.
 Otherwise, it does not count.

 2. Rabies vaccination record